oznogon/gattaibushido-public/rules/02_pilots.md

 Pilots can generally acquire Armory Gear at any time their character would be considered to have easy access to their base of operations.
 If Coach allows it, the pilots can requisition gear in the field for an additional cost per item, at his discretion.

-**Depleting Armory:** If the Armory is ever depleted, you cannot make use of your Power Weapons' active Techs!
+**Depleting Armory:** If the Armory is ever depleted, you cannot make use of your Daisho' active Techs!

 **Location:** The Armory is directly tied to the Pilots' Bunker Location.
 If that Location is Razed, Armory points can not be spent or restored.